automenta/spacegraphjs3/doc/EDGE_INTERACTION_CONSOLIDATED.md

-# Edge Interaction Specification
+# Edge Interaction - Consolidated Documentation

 ## Overview

-This document specifies the edge interaction functionality for SpaceGraphJS, enabling users to interact with edges in the graph visualization through hover, click, and selection operations.
+The edge interaction system in SpaceGraphJS enables users to interact with edges in the graph visualization through hover, click, and selection operations.
+This system provides a comprehensive set of features for creating rich, interactive graph experiences.

 ## Features